 Transfer the batter to the prepared pan and spread evenly.
 Bake for 40 to 45 minutes and then test to see if it's done by inserting a long toothpick or thin wooden skewer midway between the inner and outer edges of the pan.
 If no wet batter appears on the skewer, it's done.
 If it doesn't come out clean, continue to cook another few minutes and test again.
 Don't overcook the cake or it will be dry.

 Let the cake cool in the pan for 30 minutes.
 Invert a flat serving plate over the pan and invert the pan and plate together to release the cake.
 Lift off the pan and let cool completely.

 To make the glaze, heat the cream in a small saucepan over medium heat until steam begins to rise and bubbles form along the edge of the pan.
 Remove from the heat, add the chocolate, and let stand for 1 minute, then stir until smooth.
 Let the glaze stand until thick but still pourable, about 10 minutes.
 (Rewarm if it gets too thick).

 Pour the glaze in a circular motion over the top of the completely cooled cake, allowing some to drip down the center and sides.
 Allow the glaze to set for about 1 hour before serving.

 Store leftover cake, tightly covered, at room temperature for up to 1 day.
 Or, refrigerate for up to 5 days, then let stand at room temperatures for 15 to 30 minutes before serving.

 Makes 12 generous servings, 16 to 20 "kid size" servings

-Reprinted with permission from Farmers’ Market Desserts, Jennie Schacht, Chronicle Books, 2010
+Adapted and reprinted with permission from Farmers’ Market Desserts, Jennie Schacht, Chronicle Books, 2010